gcruzgar/trdiff/README.md

 Accuracy for difficult: 75.00%
 ```

+This method may have increased uncertainty caused by documents that were recorded as taking 1 day to translate, as it is likely that each document took a different amount of hours.
+This means translation rates appear to be smaller for shorter documents thus might be incorrectly labeled as _difficult_.

 ## Translation Edit Rate
 "Translation Edit Rate (TER) measures the amount of editing that a human would have to perform to change a sytem output so it exactly matches a reference translation" See "A Study of Translation Edit Rate with Targeted Human Annotation", M. Snover et al. 2006, for more details.